The Short-term Impact of Congestion Taxes on Ridesourcing Demand and Traffic Congestion: Evidence from Chicago: Introduction

 \section{Introduction}

 Ridesourcing, as an emerging mode of shared mobility, has experienced rapid growth worldwide in the past decade.
-In 2021, the global market value of the ridesourcing industry was estimated to be 117 US dollars\footnote{\url{https://www.statista.com/statistics/1155981/ride-sharing-market-size-worldwide/}}.
+In 2021, the global market value of the ridesourcing industry was estimated at 117 billion US dollars\footnote{\url{https://www.statista.com/statistics/1155981/ride-sharing-market-size-worldwide/}}.
 By providing travelers with a convenient and cost-effective travel option, ridesourcing has become popular among the general public.
 For example, the Uber app had 93 million users on a monthly basis\footnote{\url{https://www.statista.com/statistics/833743/us-users-ride-sharing-services/}} and generated 1.4 billion trips worldwide in the fourth quarter of 2020.
-The number was even higher before the COVID-19 pandemic, with worldwide ridership reaching 1.9 billion in the fourth quarter of 2019\footnote{\url{https://www.statista.com/statistics/946298/uber-ridership-worldwide/}}.
-Despite the prosperity of the ridesourcing industry, its impact on urban mobility is still unclear.
+The number was considerably higher before the COVID-19 pandemic, with worldwide ridership reaching 1.9 billion in the fourth quarter of 2019\footnote{\url{https://www.statista.com/statistics/946298/uber-ridership-worldwide/}}.
+Along with the burgeoning development of the ridesourcing industry, there is a heated debate over its impact on urban mobility.